1-800-275-4279

 Here are 3 tips to help you manage the emotional impact of your spinal injury:

 1. Reach out for support.
-Talking to a therapist, family, or friends can help you cope with the emotions you are feeling.
+Talking to a therapist, family, or friends can help you cope with your emotions.

 2. Participate in activities that make you feel good.
-Doing something that you enjoy, like painting, yoga, or gardening, can help you to take your mind off of your injury.
+Doing something you enjoy, like painting, yoga, or gardening, can help you distract yourself from your injury.

 3. Create a plan.
-Writing out a plan of how you want to move forward can help you to feel a sense of control over your situation.
+Writing a plan for moving forward can help you feel more in control of your situation.

 Be patient with yourself during this time.
-You are dealing with a difficult situation, and it is important to take the time to process your feelings.
+You are dealing with a difficult situation, and taking the time to process your feelings is important.
 With support, care, and patience, you can find a way to adjust to your new reality.

 Financial Considerations After a Spinal Injury